stormpath/passport-stormpath/docs/index.rst

     username and password is valid, or getting their identity from a social provider).
 It is not designed for handling user registrations, manage password resets, or implement email verification workflows, etc.  In turn, our Passport integration only automates authentication.
+If you need to do more, like password reset, you'll need to also use the `Stormpath Node SDK`_.

-    To automate more than just authentication, check out our `Express-Stormpath`_ library instead.
+    For a more seamless and automated experience, check out our `Express-Stormpath`_ library instead.
 It provides a full suite of user management features for your Express-based web application:

     - Create, register and authenticate users.
     - Store custom user data with each account.